 Holland Lops have broad, short bodies that make them seem relatively compact.
 Their ears point out and then down toward the floor, stemming off of a broad forehead.
 They are also known for having a “crown” of fur toward the back of their head that makes it look rounder and can be a point marking in some of their color varieties.

-Like many other Lops, Holland Lops’s most well-known trait is having floppy, fluffy ears.
+Like many other Lops, the Holland Lop’s most well-known trait is having floppy, fluffy ears.
 They have larger ears than many Lops that widen at the bottom, making them look more rectangular than in other, similar species.

 Holland Lops have dense, glossy fur that is easy to maintain.
 They do not shed much, and they have a wide variety of colors and patterns.
 The orange and cream wide-band rabbits are often the most popular as the soft appearance fits their lovable personalities.